-2Assistant Processor, Thakur Institute of Management Studies, Career Development and Research (TIMSCDR), Mumbai, India, mudholkarpankaj@gmail.com (M) 9372862094
+2Assistant Professor, Thakur Institute of Management Studies, Career Development and Research (TIMSCDR), Mumbai, India, mudholkarpankaj@gmail.com (M) 9372862094

-Abstract - This paper describes work in progress regarding health monitoring using smart phones.
+Abstract - This paper describes work in progress regarding personalized heart monitoring using smart phones.
 Our research combines ubiquitous computing with mobile health technology.
-We will use wireless sensors and smart phones to monitor the wellbeing of high risk cardiac patients.
-The smart phone analysis in realtime the ECG data and determines whether the person needs external help.
+We will use wireless sensors and smart phones to monitor the well-being of high risk cardiac patients.
+The smart phone analysis in real-time the ECG data and determines whether the person needs external help.
 Depending on the situation the smart phone can automatically alert reassigned caregivers or call the ambulance.